ecoacoustics/known-problems/frontier_labs/empty_blocks_data.md

-Sometimes BARs start recording and no signal is recorded, until at some point the signal starts being captured.

-In the absence of signal we do capture some digital noise, indicating that the sensor does think it is recording.
+Sometimes BARs start recording but no actual signal is recorded, until at some point it starts being captured.
+Even though there is no signal, some digital noise is captured, indicating that the sensor does think it is recording.

 The simplest answer is that the microphone is either faulty or not attached.